ropensci/osmdata/README.md

 The following functions are implemented:

--   `overpass_query`: Issue OSM Overpass Query
--   `read_osm`: Read an XML OSM Overpass response from path
--   `opq`: Begin building an Overpass query
 -   `add_feature`: Add a feature to an Overpass query
--   `issue_query`: Finalize and issue an Overpass query
 -   `available_features`: List recognized features in OSM Overpass
 -   `available_tags`: List tags associated with a feature

-### News

--   Version 0.1.1.9000 released - Bounding box tweaks
--   Version 0.1.0.9000 released - trying out `opq` / `add_feature` / `issue_query`
--   Version 0.0.0.9005 released - HUGE speed improvement; passes CRAN checks;
--   Version 0.0.0.9000 released
+-   `issue_query`: Finalize and issue an Overpass query
+-   `opq`: Begin building an Overpass query
+-   `overpass_query`: Issue OSM Overpass Query
+-   `overpass_status`: Retrieve status of the Overpass API
+-   `read_osm`: Read an XML OSM Overpass response from path

 ### Installation